-nonethewiser a year ago
+nonethewiser 2 years ago

 It seems “Codepilot” is being used as a general name for a coding focused language model.
 A more literal interpretation of the title suggests you can host Microsoft’s model yourself, which does not seem to be the case (unsurprisingly).